veerasudhan98/react-ticker-widget/README.md

-# React-ticker-widget
+# react-ticker-widget

-In this project I have replicate the functionality of ticker-widget from (https://trading.bitfinex.com/t/BTC:USD?type=exchange)
+In this project I have replicate the functionality of ticker-widget from https://trading.bitfinex.com/t/BTC:USD?type=exchange

-# Functionality
+## Functionality

-Live update using ticker socket
+1. Live update using ticker socket\
-Restart after disconnect
+2. Restart after disconnect\
-Persistence of state using redux
+3. Persistence of state using redux\
-Connect/disconnect of socket whenever needed
+4. Connect/disconnect of socket whenever needed\

 ## Available Scripts